Kyriosity/read-write/README+/pencraft/README.md

 And how without going [offtopic](README+/offtopic)?

-## DISCLAIMER
+## Disclaimer

 The writings and collections here are ...

-* The subject of personal tastes, inclination, vision, and fallacies.
+* The subject of personal taste, inclination, vision, and fallacies.
 It's up to you whether to read/like them or not.
 * The subject of continuous work and rework
 * Some works are in the state of 🚧draft🚧

+\_______

-:end: You are welcome to contribute or correct factual errors.
+:end: You are welcome to contribute and correct errata.